spacetelescope/romancal/docs/roman/source_detection/arguments.rst

                              will be saved as a numpy array with four dimensions.
                              In order, these represent source ID, x centroid position, y centroid position, and flux.
+* ``--fit_psf``: If True, fit a PSF model to each detected source for more precise source centroids and fluxes.